netnea/netnea-crs-upgrading-plugin/README.md

 Step 2b: For the remaining requests (those not configured for CRS v3 or CRS v4), you can specify the percentage of requests for which CRS v4 should be applied (**sampling mode**).

-Also see the blog post at [netnea.com](https://www.netnea.com/cms/2025/11/20/the-new-netnea-crs-upgrading-plugin-simplifying-the-migration-from-crs-v3-to-v4/).
+For an introduction, also see the blog post at [netnea.com](https://www.netnea.com/cms/2025/11/20/the-new-netnea-crs-upgrading-plugin-simplifying-the-migration-from-crs-v3-to-v4/).

+The technical implementation details are explained at [netnea.com](https://www.netnea.com/cms/2025/12/18/the-netnea-crs-upgrading-plugin-technical-implementation-details/).

 ![CRS Upgrading Process](netnea-crs-upgrading-plugin.png)